-On this day, November 7, in 1990, Mary Robinson was elected as the tenth president of Ireland, the first woman to hold the role.
+On this day, December 3, in 1990, Mary Robinson was inaugurated as the tenth president of Ireland, the first woman to hold the role.

 The Irish presidential election of 1990 was the tenth held in Ireland and the first to include a female candidate.
 Independent politician Mary Robinson would go on to hold office for the next seven years.

 In the 1990 election, the Labor Party let it be known that it would run a candidate for the first time and nominated Robinson, a former Labor Party senator, and liberal campaigner.
 The renegade had been involved in the Campaign for Homosexual Law Reform and is widely regarded and respected as a transformative figure in Ireland for liberalizing and revitalizing what was a conservative and low-profile political office.
 She was a remarkably popular president.

 In honor of Robinson’s inauguration as Ireland's first female President on December 3, 1990, we have compiled a list of ten of her memorable quotes:

 “I was elected by the women of Ireland, who instead of rocking the cradle, rocked the system.”

 “The aim of human rights, if I may borrow a term from engineering, is to move beyond the design and drawing-board phase, to move beyond thinking and talking about the foundation stones - to laying those foundation stones, inch by inch, together.”

 “I'm more worried now than I was before I came here.”

 “We will not let governments off the hook.
 We will look to civil society to help us, to pin governments, to what they have committed to here.
 And we will report on it.”

 “A culture is not an abstract thing.
 It is a living, evolving process.
 The aim is to push beyond standard-setting and asserting human rights to make those standards a living reality for people everywhere.”